Jaevent/cse15l-lab-reports/week-5-lab-report.md

 Now here are 3 alternate ways to use the `less` command:
 ## `-N`:
 The `-N` command displays the line number next to each line in the text file.
+This is useful if the user wants to keep track how many lines the file is taking up.
 The following images below displays the output when the `less -N chapter-1.txt` command is used in the `technical/911report/` directory and what is typed as the command.

 command: